simonsso/stupid-file-serv/README.md

  * Debugger is active!
  * Debugger PIN: 196-948-859

-In this case webinterface is running on http://localhost:8000 and can be accessed with a browser.
+In this case the webinterface is running on http://localhost:8000 and can be accessed with a browser.

 Command line tools